SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 yarn add bootstrap --dev
 ```

-This is downloads the `bootstrap` package into `node_modules/` - which contains
+This downloads the `bootstrap` package into `node_modules/`.
+This package
-both JavaScript and CSS files.
+contains *both* JavaScript and CSS.
 We want to bring in the CSS.

-To do that, open `app.css` and, at the top, use the good, old-fashioned
+To do that, open `app.css` and, at the top, use the good-old-fashioned
 `@import` syntax.
 Inside double quotes, say `~bootstrap`.
 In CSS, this `~` is
-a special way to say that you want to load the CSS from a `boostrap` package
+a special way to say that you want to load the CSS from a `bootstrap` package
 inside `node_modules/`.

 Move over, refresh and... we are back!
 Webpack saw this import, grabbed the